-The result of this project and the procedures set in place to make natural history data accessible can serve as proof of concept of the networking and distributed access mechanisms used for EUROPEANA content provision.
-This experience can be extended to other content provider communities with a similar high degree of distribution.
+As a result, OpenUp!/Europeana is providing scientists, policy makers as well as the general public with a substantial information source needed in the understanding of global biodiversity, building public engagement and participation, raising awareness of important challenges like climate change or loss of biodiversity.
+The procedures set in place to make natural history data accessible can serve as proof of concept of the networking and distributed access mechanisms used for Europeana content provision for other content provider communities with a similar high degree of distribution.

 Project management and coordination:

 Freie Universität Berlin, Königin-Luise-Str.
 6-8, D-14195 Berlin, Germany

-Phone: +49 (0)30 858-50168 and +49 (0)30 858-50292; E-Mail: OpenUpCoord@bgbm.org
+Phone: +49 (0)30 858-50168 and +49 (0)30 858-61628; E-Mail: OpenUpCoord@bgbm.org